 We’re greeted at the door by Robin, Bev and their dog Otis.
 We try a selection of amazing wines, accompanied by a platter of local cheeses.
 The grounds offer lots of shady spots to chill, and before long many of us are planted in the bean bags that are scattered around the garden.

-With seven stops, this Yarra Valley wine, beer, cider and chocolate tour from Melbourne is fabulous value.
+With several stops, this Yarra Valley wine, beer, cider and chocolate tour from Melbourne is fabulous value.
 While it’s a packed day, you’ll have plenty of time to enjoy every aspect of it.

 Chris travelled as a guest of Autopia Tours.